christofolo/christofolo.github.io/musictheory.md

 1. If C is on fret 8, we also know that fret 20 is also "C" (just at a higher pitch) because it is 12 frets away.
 Can you work out what note is on fret 7 of the low E string?
 (Hint: 7+12=19) Can you figure out what note is on fret 5?
 Fret 3?
 Fret 1?

-## Part 6: The A String
+## Chapter 6: The A String

-If you did the exercise in part 5, you should have been able to figure out what the note names are for frets 7, 5, 3, and 1 of the low E string.
+If you did the exercise in chapter 5, you should have been able to figure out what the note names are for frets 7, 5, 3, and 1 of the low E string.
 Here are the answers:

 <center>Fret 1 is F. Fret 3 is G. Fret 5 is A. Fret 7 is B.</center>